10.03.2024

 Open banking is gaining significant traction in Europe and holds the potential to revolutionise the financial industry.
 It is reshaping how businesses and consumers engage with financial data.
 At its core, open banking offers a secure and user-friendly platform for sharing financial information with third-party providers.

-Here we look at open banking in Europe and how it’s regulated and adopted in different European countries.
+Here, we examine open banking in Europe and its regulation and adoption in various European countries.

 Open banking in Europe